Pilanesberg National Park: The park

 The park was established in 1979 as a conservation project with socio-economic objectives.
 The construction of the 110 km (68 miles) long game fence, spanning rugged terrain, commenced in the same year.
 Operation Genesis involved a rehabilitation plan for the farming region and the stocking of some 6,000 game animals of 22 species.

 The park has an area of 572 km2, and visitors can travel through in a standard road vehicle.
-Most of the 188 kilometres of track is not surfaced, and is not maintained in good condition.
+Most of the 188 km of track is not surfaced or maintained in good condition.
 The three main tarred drives are Kubu (hippo) in the south, Kgabo (monkey) in the north and Tshwene (baboon) in the east, with Tau (lion) linking the latter two.
 There are several camps, including Bakgatla and Manyane, serving the park.

 For day visitors, there is a restaurant and gift shop at the old Pilanesberg Magistrates Court.
 Near the centre of the park, there is an artificially constructed lake, the Mankwe Dam.
 There is one perennial river and a number of freshwater and saline springs that form smaller dams with animal hides nearby.

 Geography

 The 'Pilanesberg Alkaline Ring Complex' is the park's primary geological feature.
-This vast circular feature is geologically ancient, being the ring dikes that fed a completely eroded caldera created by volcanic eruptions some 1,200 million years ago.
+This vast circular feature is geologically ancient, being the ring dikes that fed a completely eroded caldera created by volcanic eruptions some 1.2 BYA.
 It is one of the largest volcanic complexes of its type in the world, the rare rock types and formations make it a unique geological feature, and a number of rare minerals occur in the park.